MizanMustakim/Digital-Clock-Desktop-Application/README.md

 ## Step 2
-To convert the pyhton script [clock.py](https://github.com/MizanMustakim/Digital-Clock-Desktop-Application/blob/main/clock.pyw) into an executable file, at first change the extension name of this file as **.pyw**, save the file and run the following command on the terminal:
+To convert the pyhton script [clock.py](https://github.com/MizanMustakim/Digital-Clock-Desktop-Application/blob/main/clock.pyw) into an executable file, run the following command on the terminal:
 ```
     pip install pyinstaller
 ```
 ## Step 3
-After installing ***pyinstaller***, then run the following code on the terminal:
+After installing ***pyinstaller***, then change the extension name of your script file as **.pyw**, save the file and run the following code on the terminal:
 ```
     pyinstaller --onefile clock.pyw
 ```